 Once the container is running, you will see the Tagging Server URL; this URL is located within the stape.io domain by default.
 We highly recommend setting up a custom domain located within your site domain.
 It will allow you to set first-party cookies and make tracking more resistant and secure.

-To add custom domain, click Edit in the right corner -> Enable the checkbox Use custom domain -> Add the domain name (it can be something.yoursite.com) -> Click Save.
+To add custom domain, scroll down to Domains -> Add the domain name (it can be something.yoursite.com) -> Click Add domain.

 Once done, you should set A record that points to the IP that you see in the stape.io admin.
 The IP address depends on the server location.
 DNS settings should be similar to what you see on the screenshot.